AshishLakkapatri/BellaBeat---Google-Data-Analytics-Capstone-Project/README.md

 3. **Reference Details**: Understand the business context, key stakeholders, and the nature of the provided data by reviewing the specifics of the case study.

 4. **Follow the Case Study Roadmap**: Utilize the roadmap as your guide, answering guiding questions and completing key tasks at each stage to build a comprehensive case study.

-5. **Google Data Analytics Capstone Project**:
-   - `capstone_project_report.pdf`: A comprehensive report detailing the Google Data Analytics Capstone Project, including methodologies, analysis, and conclusions has been included in this repo.

 ## Key Sections